libsdl-org/SDL_image/docs/INTRO-xcode.md

 - Select the project, select the main target, select the General tab, look for "Frameworks, Libaries, and Embedded Content", and add SDL3.framework and SDL3_image.framework
 - Build and run!

-Support for AVIF, JPEG-XL, TIFF, and WebP are not included by default because of the size of the decode libraries, but you can get them by running external/download.sh and editing the config at the top of the Xcode project to enable them.
+Support for AVIF, JPEG-XL, and WebP are not included by default because of the size of the decode libraries, but you can get them by running external/download.sh and editing the config at the top of the Xcode project to enable them.
 You will need to include the appropriate framework in your application.